eeyribas/CPP-Examples/README.md

 - Pointers = 7 Examples
 - Simple Examples = 35 Examples
 - Standart Library (STL) = 90 Examples
-- Statics = x Examples
+- Statics = 5 Examples

-There are x examples in total.
+There are 346 examples in total.
 Good repo for new C++ Programming beginners.